 PPG13.
 Provision at such uses will be expected to be lower within urban areas where other parking is located nearby.

-OTHER STANDARDS
+12. OTHER STANDARDS

-The table below outlines standards for uses which are not contained within the Town & Country Planning (Use Class) Order 1987.
+12.1 Table 1 below outlines standards for uses which are not contained within the Town & Country Planning (Use Class) Order 1987.